madhums/go-gin-mgo-demo/README.md

   ```

   [codegangsta/gin](http://github.com/codegangsta/gin) is used to to automatically compile files while you are developing

-3.
+3. Run

   ```sh
   $ go get && go install && PORT=7000 DEBUG=* gin -p 9000 -a 7000 -i run # or make dev
   ```

-  Then visit `localhost:9000`
+  Then visit `localhost:7000`

-MONGODB_URL can be configured by setting the env variable.
+- MONGODB_URL can be configured by setting the env variable.
-PORT can also be configured by setting the env variable
+- PORT can also be configured by setting the env variable

 ```sh
 $ export MONGODB_URL=mongodb://